kzky/languages/python/chainer/introduction/README.md

 # Main Components
 ### Variable
 - Namely, a variable.
-- It can call backward function, note gradients are not overwritten, but accumulated.
+- It can call the backward function, note gradients are not overwritten, but accumulated.
 - For multi-element array, set the initial values for the gradient of the last variable which calls the backward function.
 - Gradients are stored in the w.r.t.-variables, e.g., y = 2*x, dy/dx is stored in x.grad.
 - Usually, Chainer releases intermediate gradients.
-To hold, pass retain_grad=True to backward.
+To hold, pass retain_grad=True to the backward.

 ### Link
 - Parameterized function, where the parameters are optimized.